sxpyggy/Mathematical-Foundations/docs/01-summary.md

 - **Natural logarithm** A logarithm to base $e$.
 IF $M=e^n$ then n is the natural logarithm of $M$, and we write $n=\ln M$.

+# Mathematics of Finance

+#### Percentages

+**Index number** The scale factor of a variable measured from the base year multiplied by 100.

+**Inflation** The percentage increase in the level of prices over a $12$-month period.

+**Nominal data** Monetary values prevailing at the time that they were measured.

+**Real data** Monetary values adjusted to take inflation into account.

+#### Compound interest

+**Simple interest** The interest which is paid directly to the investor instead of being added to the original amount.

+**Compound interest** The interest which is added on to the initial investment, so that this will itself gain interest in subsequent time periods.

+**Continuous compounding** The limiting value when interest is compounded with ever-increasing frequency.

+**Annual percentage rate** The equivalent annual interest paid for a loan, taking into account the compounding over a variety of time periods.

+**Principal** The value of the original sum invested.

+**Future value** The final value of an investment after one or more time periods.